A Brief History of the Statesboro Airport

 In December of 1943, the Army Airfield hosted a crowd of thousands of area residents who came out for an air show including parades, music, speeches, and stunt flying for the “stimulation of interest in WAC recruiting” and in February 1944 Statesboro was “Bombed” with an air show promoting the 4th War Loan to help Bulloch County with her quota.

 With the end of the war, the field and its infrastructure was turned back over to Statesboro and Bulloch County as a municipal airport.
 It was now an ordinary amenity in the lives of Bulloch Countians with nothing remarkable save the annual arrival of Santa Claus’ helpers, a tradition of the 1950s.
 Santa’s helpers would arrive by airplane, fly over the city before landing at the airport.
 From there, motorcycle police escorted them into the city.
-One of the helpers arrived at the Courthouse to visit all the white children and the other helper arrived at the Blitch Recreation Center to visit the black children, sponsored by the Statesboro Merchants Association and the Negro Chamber of Commerce.

 The military returned to the Statesboro Airport in 1961 this time under the auspices of the Strategic Air Command.
 During the Vietnam War, teams that trained in Statesboro and other fields became critical to the war in Vietnam through their work with a project known as Combat Skyspot.
 In the early days of the Vietnam War, U.S. forces were unable to deliver ordnance with reasonable accuracy under conditions other than good weather and daylight.
 The best aircraft capable of all-weather day or night bombing was the B-52, but early missions using the aircraft’s on board bomb navigation system were not impressive.
 The military learned that they could reverse engineer a system they had been using to electronically score and test the bombing skills of SAC aircrews to accurately target bombs using radar installations on the ground.
 Ground directed bombing reduced error considerably.
 Units of the 1st Combat Evaluation Group trained using B-52s flying out of Eglin AFB regularly “bombing” Statesboro.
 Combat Skyspot was used in every major campaign beginning in 1966, in Laos, Cambodia, South Vietnam, and North Vietnam, except for operations too far north to allow radar tracking.